-Written and directed by Heiko De Groot Executive producers: Susanne Lummer, Sabine Holzer 2×50min.+1×90 min., 4K, 5.1+ Stereo ities are like living organisms.
-Healthy and in perfect balance they can make their inhabitants happy, humans just as well as animals and plants.
-Thrown off balance, they get sick - and with them all the creatures living
+Written and directed by Heiko De Groot Executive producers: Susanne Lummer, Sabine Holzer 2×50min.+1×90 min.,4K,5.1+ Stereo

-Growing numbers of people and a capital investment boom are leading to a tremen-dous loss of green spaces, increased sealing of soils and a higher population density.
+Growing numbers of people and a capital investment boom are leading to a tremendous loss of green spaces, increased sealing of soils and a higher population density.
 The wellbeing of many cities is under threat.